memari-majid/LLMBS/README.md

 - Each book summary is contained in its own markdown file
 - Summaries include key concepts, practical insights, and main takeaways
 - Additional resources and references are provided where applicable
+- The `llm_rag` directory contains the interactive knowledge base system

 ## 🤝 Contributing